 The notion of keeping card numbers out of online transactions has been getting a lot of attention lately.
-For example, the new Apple Card will have no numbers on the front or back for thieves to get their hands on.
+For example, the new Apple Card has no numbers displayed on the front or back of the card for thieves to get their hands on.

 Virtual card numbers can also offer peace of mind, says Steve Shivers, co-founder and CEO of doxo, a web and mobile bill pay service based in Seattle.
-If you’re buying from a small vendor you know little about, a virtual number can ease your anxiety since you’re limiting the amount of card information the vender gets, Shivers suggests.
-Even mainstream commerce brands that you may know and trust experience breaches, as evidenced by such high-profile victims as Target, Marriott and Equifax.
+If you’re buying from a small vendor you know little about, a virtual number can ease your anxiety since you’re limiting the amount of card information the vendor gets, Shivers suggests.
+Even mainstream commerce brands that you may know and trust experience breaches, as evidenced by such high-profile victims as Target, Marriott, Equifax and Capital One.